 Non-interest income consists of all income not classified as interest income such as bank fees, commissions and service charges.
-Non-interest income increased by 32.2% during the year from the profit derived from the sale of the Robinson Road property.
-Included in non-interest income is service fees which performed less than the previous year as a result of lower customer deposits.
+While service fees declined slightly due to lower levels of customer deposits, non-interest income is 33.6% less than the previous year due mainly to a gain from the sale of the Robinson Road property realized in 2019.